 Publish your Canvas course

-While you can create a workspace without publishing your course, students won't be able to join your workspace unless you do so.
+While you can create a workspace without publishing your course, students won’t be able to join the workspace unless you do.

 Invite others to join the workspace via Canvas

 Now that the course is published, send enrolled students and waitlisted students instructions on how to join your workspace from Canvas.
 Your Slack workspace will be unlisted in the Stanford Slack directory for student privacy and anyone you might add directly via Slack will be removed if they don’t have an approved role in the associated Canvas course.